 The Central Coast Heritage Protection Act is the product of years of discussion and negotiation, involving business leaders, conservationists, elected officials, ranchers, mountain bikers, and other stakeholders interested in the use and well-being of these iconic lands.

 West Paso Robles rancher and business owner Greg McMillan said, “My family has lived in this area for six generations and it is my heart.
 I own and operate a small scale grass fed beef operation on family land and have planted an olive orchard.
 We are blessed to live in an area that contains some of the most rural and wild lands in the West, but the pressures on this land are great.
 The Central Coast Heritage Protection Act will ensure that our wildest lands and rivers remain intact.”

-Why We Need Wild Places and Rivers Along the Central Coast
+Why We Need Wild Places Along the Central Coast

 California’s Central Coast is known for its iconic oak woodlands, chaparral-draped coastal mountains, and the awe-inspiring Channel Islands.
 The region includes the Los Padres National Forest, California’s second largest national forest.
 The forest extends nearly 220 miles across the scenic Coast and Transverse Mountain Ranges, rising from the Pacific Ocean to over 8,800 feet in elevation.